 speaker

 President

 The majority of the occupancy, excuse me, vacancy is in one or two assets, a couple of which that will from expiring rents here, for instance, a property in Carolina that's going to fall off the books at the end of March at the expiration of that lease.
 So we won't have that office property to release or have to worry about.
-Majority is one or two assets.
-But as it relates to our overall concerns over this year, we have two of the properties that make up approximately 3% of those leases that are come and due are scheduled to be sold or have a lease in place that they have an option to purchase.
-Of the others that we have specific to office, we have turned proposals on two of those buildings and are providing response to extending the leases.
+Majority is one or two assets, but as it relates to our overall concerns over this year, we have two of the properties that make up approximately 3% of those leases that are coming due are scheduled to be sold or have a lease in place that they have an option to purchase. of the others that we have specific to office, we have term proposals on two of those buildings and are waiting response to extending the leases.

+speaker